top of page

 Wow, brothers and sisters.

 I'm grateful to serve these beautiful words to you.
-I hope you'll let them resonate in your spirit, before the Lord.
+I hope you'll invite them to resonate in your spirit, before the Lord.
 I pray that that the Holy Spirit will bring about the encouragement, confirmation, edification or instruction that you need from them.
 Because we only "prophesy in part and know in part" (1 Cor.
 13:9), please pray and seek the Word of God on these matters.
-If you have any further revelation or insight on this, I'd love to hear from you.

 • As a weapon in the supernatural realm, that brings down strongholds.
-Just like in Acts 16, when Paul and Silas were imprisoned, and they chose not to gawk at the injustice, but worshipped instead.
+Just like in Acts 16, when Paul and Silas were imprisoned, and they chose not to gawk at the injustice, but worshiped instead.
 At their song, the bars of the prison broke free, and everyone else was set free, too.
 Singing in the Spirit is how the walls of Jericho came down in the book of Joshua.
 It's how water flowed from a rock at the song of the Israelites, in the book of numbers.
 Song and sound are a too often neglected means of receiving the living water of Jesus Christ.
-Over and over again, in the Bible, we see warrior songs and music.
+Over and over again, in the Bible, we see warriors gaining victory with songs and music (particularly, Judah and the tribe of Manasseh).
 In Zephaniah 3:17, we learn that our Father rejoices over us with loud singing.
 Let's let the sound of heaven resonate and echo across the earth, unashamedly.

 • To impart faith and the gifts of the Spirit to the childlike who want them.
-It was my mother praying in tongues over me, that imparted this gift to me.
+It was my mother praying in tongues over me, that imparted this gift to me, through the Holy Spirit.
+Ask for it!

 • To fortify our unity and identity as one bride, in Christ.
 The Israelites were known for their songs.
-Let us also embrace this trademark of God's kids.
-(Love, of course, being the first one!)
+Let us embrace this trademark of God's people.

 • To bless the Lord.
 God is enthroned upon the praises of his people.
 (Psalm 22:3)

-I discovered afterwards, amazingly, that I was singing this song at the turn of midnight on Rosh Hashanah.
+I later discovered that I was singing this song at the turn of midnight on Rosh Hashanah.

 Matthew 22, The Parable of the Wedding Feast: